The Aesthetic, Cultural and Sociological Relevance of Traditional Japanese Boro Textiles to Contemporary Art, Craft and Design

-A few years ago, I saw my first piece of boro clothing.
+A few years ago, I saw my first piece of boro textile clothing.
 Frayed, irregular, and patched several times, it was stunning, humbling and inspiring.
-I also had the opportunity to hear textile expert Yoshiko Wada speak at the Textile Arts Council in San Francisco on the Art of Boro in 2015.
+I also had the opportunity to hear textile expert Yoshiko Wada speak about what is boro at the Textile Arts Council in San Francisco on the Art of Boro in 2015.
 Her lecture explained that the term boro, like many Japanese words, has multiple meanings and interpretations.
-It can describe a specific style of Japanese textile, but at the same time, a way of life and specific and somewhat difficult time in Japanese history, among other things.
+It can describe a specific style of traditional Japanese textile, but at the same time, a way of life and specific and somewhat difficult time in Japanese history, among other things.
 It could express the psychological “feeling” of something worn down or ragged, and all that that implies.
 Many Japanese have very emotional reactions to boro.

 As I studied boro, I began to see that this little-known textile, born of necessity and extreme conditions in nineteenth and early twentieth-century rural Japan, had much to teach me and that its many interpretations had much to say to artists and craftspeople working in today’s complex world.
 Most artists today are not working under the same harsh conditions and material limitations as the boro practitioners, yet we are all facing the consequences of diminishing resources and destruction in an increasingly smaller world—and the effect this has on our collective and artistic psyches.